nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>The family culture subscore is the mean of the items asking about family culture, whereas the mainstream subscore is the mean of the items asking about American culture. <span style="color: red;">Non-responses ("Decline to answer" or "Don't know") are not included in the subscores.
-(Luci suggestion to add this sentence and delete following sentence if this is describing how subscores are calculated)</span></p>
+<p>The family culture subscore is the mean of the items asking about family culture, whereas the mainstream subscore is the mean of the items asking about American culture.
+Non-responses ("Decline to answer" or "Don't know") are not included in the subscores.</p>
-<p>If a participant chooses 777 (Decline to answer), or 999 (Don't know), please do not include those values in the score.</p>
 </div>

 ## References